-German Blue Ram Cichlid (Mikrogeophagus ramirezi) Fish Species Profile & Care Guide
+German Blue Ram Cichlid (Mikrogeophagus ramirezi) Species Profile & Care Guide

 German Blue Rams Cichlids are low maintenance and easy to keep due to their peaceful temperament and hardy nature.
 These rams make an excellent addition to the community aquarium but make sure you don't house them with much larger, boisterous tankmates.